DamarisCaballero/store/README.md

 > Inspired by...

-I would like to thank Kodigo because this boot camp is challenging me to learn programming.
+I would like to thank Kodigo because this bootcamp is challenging me to learn programming.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>